Seal of California: Other uses of the Seal

 In 1862, the California Legislature created the California State Normal School (now San Jose State University), and bestowed its Great Seal upon the school.
-Although the university's version of the Seal still graces its Tower Hall and several other buildings on the San Jose State campus, its fate as the school's official Seal is unclear.
-In recent years the school has also used a different seal depicting its Tower Hall building.
+The university used that seal until 1996, when it adopted a different seal depicting its Tower Hall building.
 The city of Eureka, California, uses the same seal, being the only U.S. location to use the state seal as its seal.
 The city's name identically matches California's motto.
 Minerva and the bear appear on the seal of the city of Long Beach.
 The seal of the County of Alpine is nearly an exact copy of the state seal, but with most of the elements reversed, as if reflected in a mirror.
 The Governor's Flag features a modified seal at its center.
 The California Highway Patrol uses a modified state seal on its patch, replacing the wheat and grape vine with a cactus and adding a setting sun, and a seal as part of its shield that is nearly identical to the actual seal.
 Most state law enforcement agencies, along with many local and county agencies, display the state seal on their badges.

 Because it is a misdemeanor to use any representation or facsimile of the Great Seal of the State of California for commercial purposes, Hollywood productions will often use a modified seal.
 A fictionalized version of the seal, missing the words "California" and "Eureka", appeared on officers' shoulder patches used for the television series Highway Patrol, which, although filmed in southern California, was set in an unnamed western state.
 Another made-for-television seal, missing the bear and several ships, and with a wandering island, was used for an episode of the CBS series The Mentalist/ Above Judge Wright's head in the NBC comedy Bad Judge hung an altered seal, missing the ships and a good number of stars.
 During Mr. Peanutbutter's gubernatorial run on the Netflix series BoJack Horseman, a seal with an actual seal in place of Minerva was shown.
 In the 2016 FX production The People v.
 O. J. Simpson: American Crime Story, a twenty-seven star seal hung above the head of Judge Lance Ito.